 Our Analysis and Test Results

-The Cobra Squeeze receives a notable mention for its compact design that provides a surprising amount of storage.
+The Cobra Squeeze deserves a Top Pick for its compact design that provides a surprising amount of storage.
 Load up this stylish contender with the essentials to get you to the office and back.

 The Cobra Squeeze offers many fine features that provide superb laptop protection.
 The built-in suspension system sits about an inch above the bottom of the backpack with about a half inch of cushioning wrapping around it.
 The back of the bag also has over an inch of protection that sits between the back and the laptop.
 This cushioning provides great shock absorbance when putting down the bag or accidentally dropping it.